SHORTSTACK: Distributed, Fault-tolerant, Oblivious Data Access: Evaluation

 \subsection{Failure Recovery}

 We now evaluate \name's ability to recover from failures and also validate our assumptions in proving \name security.
-We fix the number of physical servers to $4$, the number of $3\times$-replicated \li, $3\times$-replicated \lii, and un-replicated \liii instances to $4$ each, and use the YCSB-A workload.
-To understand the impact of failures on each layer independently, we fail one proxy instance in a particular layer by killing its associated process; for \li and \lii, we kill an arbitrary replica for one of the instances.
+We fix the number of physical proxy servers to $4$, the number of $3\times$-replicated \li, $3\times$-replicated \lii, and unreplicated \liii instances to $4$ each, and use the YCSB-A workload.
+To understand the impact of failures on each layer independently, we fail one proxy instance in a particular layer by killing its associated process; for \li and \lii, we kill an arbitrary replica from one of the instances.
 We measure the instantaneous throughput of our system during each experiment at $10$ms granularity; when measured at finer-grained timescales, we found that the instantaneous throughput numbers were too noisy to discern any meaningful trends.

 Figure~\ref{fig:failure} shows the effect of failure at each layer on \name throughput.
 We find that failures in \li and \lii proxy chains do not cause any noticeable dip in the throughput, since \name can quickly recover from failures within $3$--$4$ ms --- much faster than the average query latency over WAN ($\sim 90$ms), and smaller than the typical variance in query latencies.

-Hence, an adversary cannot reliably distinguish between a failure event and variations in instantaneous throughput due to noise caused by network delays, independent of the time scale at which measurements are done.
+Hence, an adversary cannot reliably distinguish between a failure event and variations in instantaneous throughput due to noise caused by network delays, independent of the timescale at which measurements are done.
 This validates our assumption for \name security under failures discussed in \S\ref{sec:security} --- specifically, \li and \lii failures have an imperceptible impact on an adversary's observed access pattern to the KV store.
-Upon an \liii proxy failure, the throughput reduces by $25\%$ -- commensurate with the reduction in the bandwidth to the KV store server; however, since \liii layer partitions requests by ciphertext keys, it does not reveal any information about the client access patterns.
+Upon an \liii proxy failure, the throughput reduces by $25\%$ -- commensurate with the reduction in the bandwidth to the KV store server; however, since \liii layer partitions queries by ciphertext keys, it does not reveal any information about the client access patterns.